bloom-housing/ui-components/README.md

 ## Style Conventions

-- Some styles live in a global folder, but for the most part our components are styled with isolated SCSS files located alongside React component TS files.
+- Our components are styled with SCSS files located alongside React component TS files.

-- We are currently in the process of migrating components to a second-generation styling convention which relies on CSS variables for design tokens and generally removes `@apply` Tailwind statements.
+- We are currently in the process of migrating components to a second-generation styling convention which relies on CSS variables for internal design tokens and removes `@apply` Tailwind statements.
+V2 style components are indicated in our Storybook with a :triangular_flag_on_post:.

-- Bloom design tokens include colors, typography settings, sizes, borders, and so forth.
-They're located in the `src/global/tokens` folder.
+- Bloom design tokens encompass many styles including colors, typography settings, sizes, border, + more.

-- More information on this process can be found in [Styling2ndGen.md](https://github.com/bloom-housing/bloom/blob/dev/docs/Styling2ndGen.md).
+- More information on this migration can be found in [V2Styles.md](https://github.com/bloom-housing/ui-components/blob/main/V2Styles.md).

 ### Naming Conventions